haygcao/yourcallyourruletranslation/README.md

  ## Plugin Ports
 ## Creating Website Plugins
 To create a plugin from any website, use the [Plugin Test framework](https://github.com/haygcao/yourcallyourruletranslation/tree/main/plugintest).
-Open the website in Chrome, With Chrome's Developer Tools (`Ctrl`+`Shift`+`I`), select the relevant website elements.
+Open the target website in Chrome, With Chrome's Developer Tools (`Ctrl`+`Shift`+`I`), select the relevant website elements.
 Provide these elements and the [JavaScript template](https://github.com/haygcao/yourcallyourruletranslation/blob/main/plugintest/lib/english.js) to an AI.
 Instruct the AI to modify `manualMapping` and the `extractDataFromDOM(doc, phoneNumber)` function within the template to extract the desired data.

 ## Features